 Welcome!

 Ophelia Amar is a French-British musician based in London.
 She is an active performer both in France and in the UK.
-Some recent appearances include solo performances at King’s College Cambridge, St George’s Hanover Square, the Temple Church and Grosvenor Chapel in London, Reading Town Hall, and St Albans Cathedral for the 2023 St Albans International Organ Festival.
+Recent appearances include recitals at Leeds Cathedral, Westminster Methodist Central Hall, St George’s Hanover Square and St Michael’s Cornhill in London, Troyes Cathedral, France, Holy Trinity Hereford as part of the 2025 Three Choirs Festival, King’s College Cambridge and St Albans Cathedral.
+In September 2025 she played at the Royal Festival Hall to accompany dance performances by companies Rambert and LA(HORDE).
 She has a particular interest in music from lesser-known French composers from the 1920s-1930s, contemporary music and chamber repertoire with organ.

 Ophelia graduated with a Master of Music (2023) and an Advanced Diploma (2024) in organ under the direction of David Titterington at the Royal Academy of Music, where she was awarded several prizes, including the ABRSM EU Scholarship award, the Dorothy Cooper Prize and the Stephen Bicknell Prize.
+She was the Pidem Fellow at the Royal Academy of Music for 2024-2025.
 She was also the holder of the Nicholas Danby Scholarship in 2021-2023.
-She was the Pidem Fellow at the Royal Academy of Music for 2024-2025.
 Before coming to the UK, Ophelia followed a complete course in organ with Éric Lebrun at the Conservatoire à Rayonnement Régional in Saint-Maur-des-Fossés (South-East of Paris), as well as in piano with Christine Fonlupt, and was awarded a Premier Prix in both disciplines.

 Follow my news on Facebook